IBM/kif/docs/tutorial.md

 kb_dbp = Store('dbpedia')
 ```

 The "dbpedia" plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping], and points it at the official [DBpedia SPARQL endpoint](https://dbpedia.org/sparql).
-The result is a new store `kb_dbp` which behaves exactly as any other store.

-We can apply filters to store `kb_dbp` to obtain statements from DBpedia:
+The result is a new store `kb_dbp` to which we can apply filters to obtain DBpedia statements:

 === "Python"